CLEANit/MatSimPy/docs/slist.md

   ['A1', 'B1']
   ```

-## index_mapper [^4]
+## index_mapper
+Borrows from web resource. [^4]
 <dl>
 <dt>def index_mapper(stateSet, tranSet, uniqueSet)</dt>
 <dd>
 Takes arrays of states, transition types, and unique states and returns a mapping between the states present and the unique state indices.
-Borrows from resource in footnote.
 </dd>
 </dl>